jec9386/Stack-House/README.md

 # Stack House - Sandwich Ordering System

-A Java console application that simulates a sandwich shop's, point-of-sale system.
+A Java console application that simulates a sandwich shop's- point-of-sale system.
 Customers can build custom sandwiches with multiple toppings, select chips and drinks, and receive detailed receipts with calculated totals.

 ## Table of Contents
 - [Features](#features)